Earth First!: Free Cascadia

-During Free Cascadia, a mass occupation organized by Earth First at the Warner Creek timber sale in Oregon, 50-plus activists continuously occupied the burnt forested mountains of Oregon for a year in 1994-1995.
-They endured bad weather and law enforcement raids.
-Their barricades which were dug in reinforced trenches, forts with watchtowers, and tree-sits enabled a constant occupation of the land while lawsuits and political actions locally and in Washington D.C., ultimately saved the land.
+During Free Cascadia, a mass occupation organized by Earth First at the Warner Creek timber sale 50 miles from Eugene, Oregon, 50-plus activists continuously occupied the burnt forested mountains of Oregon for nearly a year starting from September 1995 to August 1996.
+They endured bad weather like 6 feet of snow over the winter by constructing "Tarpees" - without animal skins - and law enforcement raids.
+Their barricades which were dug in reinforced trenches, forts with watchtowers, and tree-sits enabled a constant occupation of the "Cascadia Free State" while upwards of 1,000 arrests across the Pacific NW occurred at other ancient forests "timber sales" - nearly 200 arrests at the "Sugarloaf" timber sale alone - as well as other political actions across the nation including Washington D.C., ultimately stopping the Warner timber sale and half dozen timber sales in the Umpqua National Forest.
 Warner Creek is often seen an example of how the Earth First movement was successful, though most Earth First occupations of timber sales failed.

-In the summer of 1995, environmental activists attempted to occupy the old-growth timber sale area of Sugarloaf Mountain in Southern Oregon.
-The Sugarloaf Mountain had been in legal battles for over a decade when the "Rider from Hell" was added in committee to the congressional Crime Bill of 1994, which mandated the logging of thousands of acres of old-growth forest.
+In the summer of 1995, environmental activists attempted to occupy the old-growth timber sale area of Sugarloaf Mountain in Southwest Oregon's Siskiyou Mountains inside the a 10,000+ acre Kangaroo roadless area which was contiguous with the Oregon Caves National Monument and Red Buttes Wilderness.
+The Sugarloaf Mountain had been in legal battles for over a decade prior when the "Rider from Hell" was added in committee to the congressional Crime Bill of 1994 and signed into effect by President Clinton on July 25, 1995 which mandated the logging of tens of thousands of acres of old-growth forest.
 The United States Forest Service declared an exclusionary zone of 30 square miles in southern Oregon and arrested anyone in the area, including a local woman walking her dog.
 Over 100 federal agents, supported by helicopters and the elite US Army Ranger-trained law enforcement squad known as "Camo-Feddies," arrested hundreds of activists.
 The environmental activists engaged at all levels of protest with numerous public and illegal demonstrations by Earth First, protests at government offices locally and in Washington D.C., tree-sits in active logging zones, and even an attempted helicopter pad lock-down to immobilize logging helicopters.
 One tree from Sugarloaf timber sale, which was a four day long tree-sit by a local father and son Earth First team, required 9 log trucks to carry it out in sections.
 This tree was estimated to be over 400 years old and took twenty-seven minutes to cut down using a 7-foot chainsaw.